woocart/localizations/UK/products-cosmetics.md

 Price: 104.99

 Powerful nighttime renewal for radiant, youthful-looking skin.
 Instantly adds radiance.
 Intensely hydrates.
-Advanced Night Repair significantly reduces the look of key signs of aging.
+Advanced Night Repair significantly reduces the look of key signs of ageing.

 It maximizes the power of skin's natural nighttime renewal with our exclusive ChronoluxCB™ Technology.
 Also includes Hyaluronic Acid, nature’s “moisture magnet,” to help lock in moisture.

 Lines and wrinkles look significantly reduced.
 More than 75% of women felt their skin looked more youthful in just 4 weeks.
 Skin feels smoother, hydrated, stronger.
 82% felt their skin was immediately hydrated.
 Skin looks younger, radiant, more even toned.
 83% felt their skin looked healthier, fresher, more rested in just 4 weeks.

 Ideal for:
-- multiple signs of aging
+- multiple signs of ageing
 - visible age prevention
 - dryness, dehydration
 - lines and wrinkles